 Meet the Founder

-Martijn Schirp is a longtime Buddhist practitioner and devoted student in the Vajrayāna tradition.
 His role in this program is that of a spiritual companion—a fellow traveler offering contemplative insights, a passion for practice, and facilitating a space for deep inquiry.
-This is his first time guiding a program of this kind, and he does so with humility, curiosity, and an unwavering commitment to ethical integrity.
+This is his first time guiding a program of this kind, and he does so with humility and curiosity.
 He remains in regular consultation with qualified teachers, and his facilitation is grounded in supervised practice development and lived experience on the path.

 Interested in learning more?
-Please reach out!
+Please feel free to book a call.

 Primary Teachers